znuny/Znuny4OTRS-CISearch/doc/en/config.md

 There are three SysConfig settings available:

-### Znuny4OTRSCISearch::SearchParams###Prefix
+### ZnunyCISearch::SearchParams###Prefix

-This SysConfig defines an optional prefix which is used for every search.
+This options defines an optional prefix which is used for every search.

-### Znuny4OTRSCISearch::SearchParams###Suffix
+### ZnunyCISearch::SearchParams###Suffix

-This SysConfig defines an optional suffix which is used for every search.
+This options defines an optional suffix which is used for every search.

-### Znuny4OTRSCISearch::SearchParams###FallbackDefaultClassName
+### ZnunyCISearch::SearchParams###FallbackDefaultClassName

-This configuration defines a global default class that will be used for the CI search if no other class can not get determined.
+This options defines a global default class that will be used for the CI search if no other class can be determined.

 default value: Computer

-### Znuny4OTRSCISearch::SearchParams###DefaultClassName
+### ZnunyCISearch::SearchParams###DefaultClassName

-Defines a default CI class where to search.
+Defines a default CI class to search in.

-Hint: CI class names can be translated by OTRS!
+Hint: CI class names can be translated.

-### Znuny4OTRSCISearch::SearchParams###DefaultClassName
+### ZnunyCISearch::SearchParams###DefaultClassName

-This configuration defines a mapping of role to class name that is used as default class for the CI search.
+This option defines a mapping of role to class name that is used as default class for the CI search.
 This configuration is disabled by default.

-Note: CI Class names will be also translated!
+Note: CI class names will be translated!

-Here's an example:
+Example:

-Role-Name  =>  Class-Name
+Role name  =>  Class name

 computerrole => Computer